This article will help you to:

 Related issues

-If an issue appears to be structural (present on many endpoints), it is possible to temporarily put the vulnerability class in the out of scope section to give your teams the time to fix the structural issue and take it back into the scope when the issue seems resolved.
+If an issue appears to be structural (present on many, but not all instances or endpoints), it is possible to temporarily put the vulnerability class in the out of scope section to give your teams the time to fix the structural issue and take it back into the scope when the issue seems resolved.

-In the meantime, the issues reported before the issue was taken out of scope, should be considered valid and unique as per the guidelines above.
+In the meantime, the issues reported before the issue was taken out of scope, should be considered valid and unique as per the guidelines above, as long as they would not be identified as part of the initial fix.
+If the same issue affects all endpoints or instances, it can be considered as a single issue.

 Why should we be careful in handling seemingly duplicate issues?